 Physician referral is requested.
-Clinic hours are 9 a.m. to 5 p.m. at Indian River Medical Center, Monday through Friday.
-Clinic hours are 9 a.m. to 5 p.m. at our Sebastian location on the last Friday of the month.
-Staff is available by beeper 24 hours a day/seven days a week.
+Clinic hours are 9 a.m. to 5 p.m., Monday through Friday.
+The nurse practitioner is available during clinic hours.
+After 5 p.m., please call your cardiologist’s office for serious clinical issues that require urgent attention.
 For a brochure or more information, call the Heart Failure Management Clinic at (772) 563-4415.

 Over the past 10 years, emerging technology has revolutionized cardiac surgery.
 Now there is a less invasive procedure to replace your Aortic Valve.
 TAVR Transcatheter Aortic Valve Replacement (TAVR) allows the physicians to replace your aortic valve without opening the chest.
-The Welsh Heart Center at Indian River Medical Center now offers this exciting new procedure.
+The Welsh Heart Center at Cleveland Clinic Indian River Hospital now offers this exciting new procedure.
 Our team of cardiothoracic surgeons, cardiologists and specially-trained staff can diagnose and treat the most complex valve problems.